Ebandzz/Smart-Mirror/index.md

 ![Headstone Image](https://raw.githubusercontent.com/BlueStampEng/BSE_Template_Portfolio/de8633f62b5da2234992a0178a6a72fd6df7e7e1/branding/BlueStamp-Logo.svg)

 # Eli's Smart Mirror
-A mirror that utilizes a monitor to display compliments,the weather, and the time.
+A mirror that utilizes a monitor to display compliments,the weather, calendar, and the time.

 | **Engineer** | **School** | **Career** | **Grade** |
 |:--:|:--:|:--:|:--:|